 The capstone project is designed to meet the unique needs and interests of students from a broad range of undergraduate majors.
 A traditional capstone option would be for the student to propose and complete a 25-page research paper on a human rights topic.
-The paper may be an extension of a previous paper written for a related course, so long as the supervising faculty, who must be on Academic Council, agrees that the workload involved in the revision and extension is commensurate with the credits to be received by the student.
+The paper may be an extension of a previous paper written for a related course, so long as their academic advisor agrees that the workload involved in the revision and extension is commensurate with the credits to be received by the student.

 We recognize that while some students will be keen to undertake writing-intensive capstone project in the form of a traditional research paper, other students may wish to explore a human rights topic of their choosing in other ways, perhaps drawing on the skills they have learned in their major discipline, or prototyping a tool with practical application for a human rights problem, or engaging in some sort of creative work in art, performance, or literature.

-As outlined in the minor requirements, students will need to select a faculty member on Academic Council to oversee the development and evaluation of their capstone project.
+As outlined in the minor requirements, students will need to select an academic advisor (with approval from the Center directoer, this may be faculty or staff who have served as course instructors) to oversee the development and evaluation of their capstone project.
 The capstone course (HUMRTS 199) may be taken for 3 - 5 units, reflecting the nature of the student’s proposal.
 The student must receive a grade of ‘B’ or higher to claim credit for the human rights minor.

 Students wishing to complete a capstone project other than a research paper may propose alternative culminating work, such as:

 - Film, produce, and screen an original short documentary about a local organization or student group’s advocacy efforts around a particular human rights topic (e.g. examining the work of local affordable housing advocates, and exploring the ways in which they invoke a rights-based rhetoric in pursuit of their goals)